Nearsoft/jobs/readme.md

 * Knowledge of HTML, CSS, and related web technologies
 * Strong Computer Science fundamentals
 * Awareness of cross-browser compatibility issues and client-side performance considerations

+## Back End Engineer
+🏋

+We are transitioning to a microservices based architecture from a single API.
+Our new architecture Python and Java on the backend.

+As a backend engineer you will craft new functionality with a dedicated team of coworkers that will enrich our members and our partners.
+As our business continues its rapid growth, you will help ensure our software is positioned to harness and accelerate our marketplace.
+You will help design APIs and architecture that your colleagues will be delighted to use.
+You will be involved in the planning of features at the beginning and own them through deployment and monitoring.

+### About You

+* You are passionate about your craft and want to be surrounded by likeminded individuals
+* You like to ship software early and often
+* You care about selecting the right tool for the right job
+* You design APIs and services that make difficult problems seem easy
+* You collaborate well with others but are excited to own a big feature
+* You value simplicity and strive to eliminate unnecessary complexity
+* You have at least 5 years of professional programming experience

 ## Ruby Engineer